 The Netherlands has formulated ambitious objectives for realising the generation of sustainable, renewable energy with wind energy playing a prominent role.
-The Energy Agreement (SER, Energy Agreement for Sustainable Growth, September 2013) formulates concrete objectives for offshore wind energy, namely 4,450 MW in 2023.
+Not only concrete objectives for onshore wind energy have been formulated but also for offshore wind energy.
+These were recently revised and concretised in the Energy Agreement (SER, 2013).

 A choice has been made to achieve this objective using a new issuance system.
-The Offshore Wind Energy Bill was drawn up to this end and is expected to enter into force on 1 July 2015 (Parliamentary Papers I, 2014/15, 34 058).
+The Offshore Wind Energy Bill was drawn up to this end and entered into force on 1 July 2015 (Parliamentary Papers I, 2014/15, 34 058).
 It contains a number of steps for the issuance system.
 Wind farms may only be built in locations (wind farm sites) that the State has designated in a wind farm site decision.
 Wind farm sites will only be allocated within an area designated in the National Water Plan (NWP).
+The wind farm site decision determines where and under what conditions a wind farm can be built and operated.
+Permits are granted after a wind farm site decision.
+Only the permit holder is allowed to build and operate a wind farm on the wind farm location.
+The Water Decree provides generic provisions for offshore wind farms.

 The Minister of Economic Affairs, in coordination with the Minister of Infrastructure and the Environment, is the initiator for the wind farm site decisions.
 An EIA procedure was carried out for this purpose.
-On 23 October 2014, the intention to draw up this environmental impact assessment (EIA) was announced in the Notification on Borssele wind farm site decisions (Government Gazette 2014, 29729).
-The Draft Memo of the scope and level of detail EIA Borssele wind farm site decisions was published together with the notification.
+On 11 June 2015, the intention to draw up this environmental impact assessment (EIA) was announced in the Notification on Borssele wind farm site decisions.
+The Draft Memo of the scope and level of detail EIA Borssele wind farm site decisions was published together with the notification (Government Gazette, no. 15324).
 This explained the initiative to issue these wind farm sites and sets out what was studied in this EIA.
 There was also the opportunity to submit opinions.

-The wind turbines installed in the Borssele wind farm zone must be connected to the high-voltage grid.
+The wind turbines installed in the Borssele wind farm zone must be connected to the highvoltage grid.
 TenneT arranges for the offshore transmission system.
 This comprises two platforms in the Borssele wind farm zone, the cables from these platforms to and over land and the expansion of the Borssele high-voltage station on land.
 For this connection, TenneT will carry out a separate procedure including an EIA.